ADVANCES IN LASIK

-As with any surgery, risks and complications are associated with the LASIK procedure.
-Patients uncomfortable with the possible risks and complications and those with unrealistic expectations about how LASIK can improve their vision should consider other treatments that have comparable results.
+As with any surgery, there are risks and complications associated with the LASIK procedure.
+Patients uncomfortable with the possible risks and complications, and those with unrealistic expectations about how LASIK can improve their vision, should consider other treatments that have comparable results.
 Our qualified surgeons at Hoopes Vision will be able to assess whether you are a candidate for LASIK or another refractive surgery.
 If you live in Salt Lake City or anywhere else in Utah and beyond, contact Hoopes Vision for a free evaluation.

 The procedure itself is not painful since medication is administered to make you feel comfortable.
-Post operatively, most patients experience little or no discomfort.
+Postoperatively, most patients experience little or no discomfort.
 After the procedure, your eyes may feel scratchy, gritty, or watery.
-These are temporary symptoms and are not a problem for most patients.
+These are temporary symptoms and not a problem for most patients.

 Visual recovery varies from one day to one week.
-The majority of patients resume normal activities one to two days following surgery but it may take 1 to 2 months for your vision to fully stabilize.
+The majority of patients resume normal activities one to two days following surgery but it may take one to two months for your vision to fully stabilize.

 Because contact lenses can alter the shape of your cornea, you will need to remove your contacts prior to your pre-operative exam.
-If you wear soft lenses, they should be removed a minimum of one week before your exam.
-If you wear rigid/gas permeable lenses, remove them at least 6-8 weeks prior to your exam.
+If you wear soft lenses, they should be removed a minimum of five days before your exam.
+If you wear rigid/gas permeable lenses, remove them at least three weeks prior to your exam.
 By removing the lenses, the cornea will be restored to a more natural shape before measurements are taken.
-Following your pre-operative exam, if you are a soft lens wearer, you will be able to wear your lenses up to 24 hours before your surgery.
-If you wear rigid/gas permeable lenses, you may be asked to leave your lenses off until your day of surgery.

 With the introduction of lamellar refractive surgery in the early 1980s, mechanical microkeratomes have been used to create the corneal flap.
 Although three generations of mechanical microkeratomes have evolved, their mechanical principles are similar.
 The device consists of a fixation device, a suction ring, and a cutting device, which consists of a steel razor blade that oscillates at speeds between 1,000 and 20,000 cycles per minute.
 It is advanced across the cornea at speeds of 1 mm to 8 mm per second.

-In summer of 2009, Hoopes Vision became the first Utah LASIK center to receive the newest upgraded version of IntraLase™ — the new iFS IntraLase™ laser.
-This completely redesigned 5th generation laser offers many advantages over older forms of IntraLase.
+In summer of 2009, Hoopes Vision became the first Utah LASIK center to receive the newest upgraded version of IntraLase™: the new iFS IntraLase™ laser.
+This completely redesigned fifth-generation laser offers many advantages over older forms of IntraLase.

 IntraLase™ allows the surgeons at our Salt Lake City-area practice to: